 “Lord, I choose to forgive [Name] for any pain, abuse, manipulation, or trauma they caused.
 I release them from any debt I feel they owe me.
 I cancel every emotional hold they have over me, in Jesus’ name.”

-Step 4: Pray to Break Soul Ties in Jesus’ Name
+Step 4: Break the Soul Tie in Jesus’ Name

 “In the name of Jesus Christ, I break every ungodly soul tie between myself and [Name].
 I sever the spiritual, emotional, and physical connection formed outside of God’s will.
 I renounce any lingering effects, and I declare that I am free through the blood of Jesus.”